mpenet/alia/README.md

 Alia runs on clojure >= 1.7 (we're using IReduceInit internally)

-Add one of the following to your dependencies:

-If you are running Cassandra 2.2+ to 3.*:
+If you are running Cassandra 2.2+ to 3.* add the following to your
-`[cc.qbits/alia-all "3.1.0"]`
+dependencies: `[cc.qbits/alia-all "3.1.0"]`
 This would include all the codec extensions and extra libraries.

 You can also pick and choose what you need from alia's